arvindsk/data-code-boot/README.md

    PS: if you are not able to clone, download the zip of the source code and unzip it
    2. Go to the root directory of the project in your local, open cmd promt in administrator mode
    3. rum command - mvn clean install
+   4. run the sql script in \src\main\resources\adapt-green-script.sql folder in mysql DB through any DB viewer
-   4. Go to the target folder after the above command is completed successfully
+   5. Go to the target folder after the above command is completed successfully
-   5. java -jar *.jar
+   6. java -jar *.jar